-In an era of digital transactions and online businesses, compliance with Know Your Customer (KYC) regulations has become more crucial than ever.
-This is particularly true in the United States, where the regulatory landscape for KYC is both complex and stringent.
+Compliance with Know Your Customer regulations has become more crucial in an era of digital transactions and online businesses.
+This is particularly true in the United States, where KYC’s regulatory landscape is complex and stringent.

 KYC, or Know Your Customer, is a process implemented by businesses in the USA to verify the identity of their clients and prevent identity theft, fraud, and money laundering.